 Shopha – inflammation

-Decoction of leaves is used in the treatment of gonorrhoea.
+Decoction of leaves is used in the treatment of gonorrhea.

-Wood is used for the treatment of leprosy, boils, vomiting.
+Wood is used for the treatment of leprosy, boils, and vomiting.

 Bark is used for treating Vata disorders such as sciatica, hemiplegia.